Robust Pareto Set Identification with Contaminated Bandit Feedback: Introduction

-Over the last decades, MAB algorithms have been used in a broad range of applications such as medical treatment allocation \cite{villar2015multi}, financial portfolio design \cite{brochu2011portfolio, Shen2015PortfolioCW}, adaptive routing \cite{routing}, cellular coverage optimization \cite{shen2018generalized}, news article recommendation \cite{news_article}, and online advertising \cite{advertising}.
-Due to the security concerns in these applications, adversarial MABs have attracted considerable attention \cite{guan, gokcesu2018online}.
+Over the last decades, MAB algorithms have been used in a broad range of applications such as medical treatment allocation \citep{villar2015multi}, financial portfolio design \citep{Shen2015PortfolioCW}, adaptive routing \citep{routing}, cellular coverage optimization \citep{shen2018generalized}, news article recommendation \citep{news_article}, and online advertising \citep{advertising}.
+Due to the security concerns in these applications, adversarial MABs have attracted considerable attention.
 A variety of adversary models are considered that come with different restrictions on the adversary.
-One of the widely studied attack model is the attack that has a bounded attack value.
-A notable study that implicitly assumes a bounded adversarial attack is the exponential weight algorithm Exp3 proposed in \cite{auer_2002} as a means for robust optimization that comes with upper and lower regret bound guarantees.
-However, the asymptotic behaviour of the regret bound approaches to that of a linear bound and hence becomes trivial, as the hardness of the sequence increases.
-This type of adversarial attack is further studied in \cite{stoltz, audibert, bubeck2012regret, switching}.
+One of the widely studied attack model is the attack that has a bounded attack value. \citet{auer_2002} consider adversarial attacks bounded in value and propose the famous Exp3 algorithm for robust learning, and derive both upper and lower bounds on the regret.
+However, the asymptotic behaviour of the regret bound approaches to that of a linear bound and hence becomes trivial, as the hardness of the competitor sequence increases.
+This type of adversarial attack is further studied in \citet{stoltz, audibert, bubeck2012regret}.
 Another popular attack model considered in the literature is the attack model that has a limited budget of attack value.
 In this model, the total amount of corruption injected in reward samples over all rounds is limited by a certain amount.
-Two notable works that study this kind of attack are \cite{lykouris2018stochastic} and \cite{gupta2019better}.
+Two notable works that study this kind of attack are \citet{lykouris2018stochastic} and \citet{gupta2019better}.
 Another adversarial attack model is the bounded probability attack model.
 In this model, an attack can occur at every round with fixed probability.
 Unlike the attack models mentioned before, this model does not put any restrictions on the attack value.
-This attack model is considered in \cite{Kapoor2018CorruptiontolerantBL, altschuler, guan}, and also in this study.
+This attack model is considered in \citet{Kapoor2018CorruptiontolerantBL, altschuler, guan, mathieu2024bandits, meanbased, privrob}, and also in this study.
+Adversarial attacks are also studied within the context of stochastic linear MAB \citep{bogunovic2021stochastic} and Gaussian process MAB \citep{han2022adversarial}.